EKahyaoglu/Bobadise/README.md

 Bobadise is a bubble tea store finder app that offers personalized recommendations and a smooth, fun user experience.
 Create an account, take a personality quiz to discover your bubble tea style, and explore nearby shops with Google Maps integration! ✨

-Created during the Bobathon Hackathon in May 2024.
+Created during the BobaTalks – Bobathon Hackathon in May 2024.

 ---